ci-lab-cz/streamd/README.md

 ### **USAGE**
 ```
-$ python run_md.py -h
+ python ../md-scripts/run_md.py -h
-usage: run_md.py [-h] [-p FILENAME] [-d WDIR] [-l FILENAME]
-                 [--cofactor FILENAME] [--not_add_H] [--clean_previous_md]
-                 [--hostfile FILENAME] [-c INTEGER] [--topol topol.top]
+usage: run_md.py [-h] [-p FILENAME] [-d WDIR] [-l FILENAME] [--cofactor FILENAME] [--clean_previous_md] [--hostfile FILENAME] [-c INTEGER] [--topol topol.top]
-                 [--topol_itp topol.top [topol.top ...]]
-                 [--posre posre.itp [posre.itp ...]] [--md_time ns]
-                 [--npt_time ps] [--nvt_time ps] [--not_clean_log_files]
+                 [--topol_itp topol_chainA.itp topol_chainB.itp [topol_chainA.itp topol_chainB.itp ...]] [--posre posre.itp [posre.itp ...]] [--md_time ns] [--npt_time ps] [--nvt_time ps]
-                 [--tpr FILENAME] [--cpt FILENAME] [--xtc FILENAME]
-                 [--wdir_to_continue DIRNAME [DIRNAME ...]]
-                 [--deffnm preffix for md files]
+                 [--not_clean_log_files] [--tpr FILENAME] [--cpt FILENAME] [--xtc FILENAME] [--wdir_to_continue DIRNAME [DIRNAME ...]] [--deffnm preffix for md files]

 Run or continue MD simulation.
-Allowed systems: Protein in water, Protein - Ligand,
-Protein - multiple Coenzymes, Protein - Ligand - multiple Coenzymes,

-options:
+Allowed systems: Protein, Protein-Ligand, Protein-Cofactors(multiple), Protein-Ligand-Cofactors(multiple)

+optional arguments:
   -h, --help            show this help message and exit
   -p FILENAME, --protein FILENAME
-                        input file of the protein.
+                        input file of protein.
 Supported formats: *.pdb or gro
-  -d WDIR, --wdir WDIR  working directory.
+  -d WDIR, --wdir WDIR  Working directory.
 If not set the current directory will be used.
   -l FILENAME, --ligand FILENAME
-                        input file with compounds.
-Supported formats: *.mol or sdf.
+                        input file with compound.
+Supported formats: *.mol or sdf
-                        If molecules have names it will be used for file names.
   --cofactor FILENAME   input file with compound.
-Supported formats: *.mol or sdf.
+Supported formats: *.mol or sdf
-                        If molecules have names it will be used for file names.
-  --gromacs_version     Default: GROMACS/2021.4-foss-2020b-PLUMED-2.7.3 .
-  --not_add_H           disable to add hydrogens to molecules for simulation.
-By default always add
-  --clean_previous_md   remove all previous prepared for the current system MD files.
-                        Prepared ligand and protein files will be intact and reused if it exists.
+  --clean_previous_md   remove a production MD simulation directory if it exists to re-initialize production MD setup
   --hostfile FILENAME   text file with addresses of nodes of dask SSH cluster.
-                        The most typical, it can be passed as $PBS_NODEFILE
-                        variable from inside a PBS script.
-The first line in
-                        this file will be the address of the scheduler running
+The most typical, it can be passed as $PBS_NODEFILE variable from inside a PBS script.
+The first line in this file will be
-                        on the standard port 8786.
-If omitted, calculations
-                        will run on a single machine as usual.
+                        the address of the scheduler running on the standard port 8786.
+If omitted, calculations will run on a single machine as usual.
   -c INTEGER, --ncpu INTEGER
                         number of CPU per server.
 Use all cpus by default.
-  --topol topol.top     required if gro file of the protein is provided
+  --topol topol.top     topology file (required if a gro-file is provided for the protein).All output files obtained from gmx2pdb should preserve the original names
-  --topol_itp topol.top [topol_chainA.itp topol_chainB.itp]
+  --topol_itp topol_chainA.itp topol_chainB.itp [topol_chainA.itp topol_chainB.itp ...]
-                        if the protein has multiple chain there are multiple topologies for each of them.
-                        Itp files for each chain are required
+                        Itp files for individual protein chains (required if a gro-file is provided for the protein).All output files obtained from gmx2pdb should preserve the original names
   --posre posre.itp [posre.itp ...]
-                        required if gro file of the protein is provided.
-Can
-                        be multiple files for each chain.
+                        posre file(s) (required if a gro-file is provided for the protein).All output files obtained from gmx2pdb should preserve the original names
   --md_time ns          time of MD simulation in ns
   --npt_time ps         time of NPT equilibration in ps
   --nvt_time ps         time of NVT equilibration in ps
+  --not_clean_log_files
-  --not_clean_log_files Not to remove all backups of md files
+                        Not to remove all backups of md files
-  --tpr FILENAME        tpr file from the previous MD simulation.
-Use to extend or continue the simulation
+  --tpr FILENAME        tpr file from the previous MD simulation
-  --cpt FILENAME        cpt file from previous simulation.
-Use to extend or continue the simulation
+  --cpt FILENAME        cpt file from previous simulation
-  --xtc FILENAME        xtc file from previous simulation.
-Use to extend or continue the simulation
+  --xtc FILENAME        xtc file from previous simulation
   --wdir_to_continue DIRNAME [DIRNAME ...]
-                        directories for the previous simulation.
-Use to extend or continue the simulation
-                        Should consist of: tpr, cpt, xtc files
+                        directories for the previous simulations.
+Use to extend or continue the simulation. ' Should consist of: tpr, cpt, xtc files
   --deffnm preffix for md files
                         preffix for the previous md files.
 Use to extend or continue the simulation.
 Only if wdir_to_continue is used.
 Use if each --tpr, --cpt, --xtc arguments are not set up.
+Files
-                        Files deffnm.tpr, deffnm.cpt, deffnm.xtc will be used from wdir_to_continue.
+                        deffnm.tpr, deffnm.cpt, deffnm.xtc will be used from wdir_to_continue
 ```

 ### **Examples**